J. Sasikumar: World records

 The Kerala state Government honoured him in the year 2013 by conferring on him the coveted J. C. Daniel Award for his manifold contributions to the Malayalam cinema.

 Death

-Sasikumar died at a hospital in Kochi on 17 July 2014 at the age of 87.
-He was buried according to Christian rites at St. Michael's Church Alappuzha, his home-town.
+Sasikumar died at Lakeshore Hospital in Kochi on 17 July 2014 at the age of 87.
+He was buried according to Christian rites at St. Michael's Church Alappuzha, his home-town, on 19 July.
+He is survived by two daughters.
+His wife Thresiamma and son Shaji predeceased him, both in 2009.